LM0620/vision_for_the_blind_2/README.md

 `python vision_for_blind.py {full path of image}  `

-Make sure you have the full path, including the extension, of the image.
+Make sure you have the full path, **including the extension**, of the image.
 Normally in MacOS, full path looks like `'Users/{your username}/...'`

 Like the API, you can also have option to capture the info with command like this:
 `python vision_for_blind.py {full path of image} c`